suyeony0/suyeony0.github.io/_posts/2020-5-28-[SAMSUNG SW Repeat - Snake].markdown

 	[3.
 SAMSUNG SW ?
 Snake]
 	- it was a simulation problem. there was a trick that the snake have to enlarge the head first and check whether the tail sholud be shrink or not.
-	- one more trivial trick is the given apple¡¯s position start with (1,1) not (0,0).
+	- one more trivial trick is the given apples position start with (1,1) not (0,0).
 	- see the code.
 	#include<iostream>
 	#include<vector>